COSTA COFFEE IS A BRITISH SUCCESS STORY IN THE EXPANDING COFFEE SHOP MARKET IN CHINA

 – Develop your e-reputation.
 Costa Coffee has only positive information on its brand name.
 Click here to see the 835000 results for the brand!

 – Use social media as a tool for customer loyalty.
-Costa Coffee for example uses ‘Weibo’ and ‘WeChat’ to communicate with their customers, it also works as a loyalty offer.
+Costa Coffee for example uses ‘Weibo’ and ‘WeChat’ to communicate with its customers, it also works as a loyalty offer.